mpayumo/book-recommender-model/README.md

 <p align = "center"><img src = "img/surprise_results.jpg"></p>

-We then set our top N recommended books to 3, but the model is flexible to recommend as many as there in the predictions.
-The top 3 books are recommended for our top 5 random users as shown below.
+We then set our top N recommended books to 3, but the model is flexible to recommend as many as there are in the predictions.
+The top 3 book titles are recommended for our top 5 random users as shown below.

 <p align = "center"><img src = "img/top3_books.jpg"></p>

 ## Future Direction